shanselman/firsttimersonly/index.md

 ### Are you an OSS Project Owner?
 If you are an OSS (Open Source Software) Project owner, then consider marking a few open issues with the label [first-timers-only](https://github.com/search?q=label%3Afirst-timers-only).
 The `first-timers-only` label explicitly announces:

-> "I'm willing to hold your hand so you can make your first PR.
-This issue is is rather a bit easier than normal."
+> I'm willing to hold your hand so you can make your first PR.
+This issue is rather a bit easier than normal.

-Most importantly, anyone who's already contributed to open source isn't allowed to touch this one!
+> And anyone who's already contributed to open source isn't allowed to touch this one!

 First timer contributions are normally very small and easy (One recent `first-timers-only` issue was literally 10 characters or so!)
 But this makes it easier for the contributor to _get the hang of the contribution process rather than the contribution itself._